cagatay-softgineer/MediaPipe/README.md

 # WebSocket Usage
  1. Start the WebSocket Server:

-  -Navigate to the WebSocketServer folder.
+  - Navigate to the WebSocketServer folder.

-  -Run the batch file to start the WebSocket server.
+  - Run the batch file to start the WebSocket server.

  2. Add `Send2WSS=True` to: